tylerjarvis/GH-Pages-Experiment/README.md

 I wish I had a little more control of the fonts and other properties of the themes.

+Also, I don't really know how to view the corresponding website.
+Where is it?

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for